Tanjy55/EE2026-AY25-26-sem-2-project/README.md

 2) Connect pmod OLED to ports JA and JB, pmod audio jack to port JC (optional for audio), mouse to USB port (for game 1)
 3) Upload bistream Basys 3 board (note, no need to re-generate bitstream)
 4) Enjoy!

+# Credits

+Credits to pixture2pixel tool @ https://www.comp.nus.edu.sg/~guoyi/project/picture2pixel/.

+The converter was used to generate complicated shapes such as dense wording, symbols design in our project.